-These surefire decorating ideas will take the chill out of your home without cranking the thermostat.Continue to 2 of 5 below.
+But here are some sure-fired decorating ideas that can help take the chill out of your residence without cranking up the thermostat.Continue to 2 of 5 below.

 02 of 05

-Got cold hard floors?
-A rug will provide some room warming insulation.
+Got cold, hard floors?
+Ceramic and laminate floors can feel especially cold during the cold months.
+Adding any rug will provide some room-warming insulation.
 Even better, layering several will create a cozy and stylish barrier that will keep toes toasty.

-If you have deep pockets, look for handmade rugs with a high knot count The higher the number, the denser the material, which is better for insulation than something plusher with a much lower knot count.
+If you have deep pockets, look for handmade rugs with a high knot count The higher the number, the denser the material, which is better for insulation than a plusher rug with a lower knot count.

-Affordable machine made rugs can also take the chill off frigid floors.
-Here are a few good to knows; high pile rugs typically... feel warmer.
-However, if you're looking for something that's easy to clean, go with a flat weave.
+Affordable machine-made rugs can also take the chill off frigid floors.
+High-pile rugs typically feel warmer, but if you're looking for something that's easy to clean, go with a flat weave.

 03 of 05

-Wall tapestries are an easy decor fix that will warm up walls.
+If you have inadequate wall insulation, wall tapestries are an easy decor fix that will warm up walls.
 The heavier the material, the better.
-A quilt... will also work.
+A quilt will also work.

 04 of 05